CtrlK

 Trigger Term Quality

-The only trigger terms listed are the duplicated phrase 'model registry manager'.
-There are no natural user keywords like 'register model', 'model versioning', 'MLflow', 'model artifact', 'promote model', or 'model deployment' that a user would naturally say.
+The trigger terms are just 'model registry manager' repeated twice.
+There are no natural user keywords like 'register model', 'model versioning', 'model artifacts', 'MLflow', 'promote model', or 'model deployment'.

 1 / 3